 - Request an Enhancement to an Existing Feature in WP Super Cache

-Make sure to select “Super Cache” as the affected plugin.
+In the GitHub issue template, please make sure to select “Super Cache” as the impacted plugin.

 Advanced Topics